GRWS/grws.github.io/_posts/2019-0811-01-getting-there.md

 `YEAR-MONTH-DAY-title.MARKUP`

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

+is this a big snipet?

+`ljflslj lets see print (is it)?`

+`NO, it is only based upon the line it is in`

+Check out the NYC Commute map I created [NYC Commute Map]: /NYC_commute.html

 Jekyll also offers powerful support for code snippets: